K1000oTorres/CI-CDNet/README.md

+They present a neural network-based method for large-scale complex domain enhancement called CI-CDNet for various large-scale modalities, such as Kramers-Kronig ratio holography, Fourier microscopy ptychography, and lens-free coded ptychography, with satisfactory reconstruction quality and efficiency.

 # Complex-domain enhacing neural network for large-scale coherent imaging

 This repository contains the code for complex-domain neural network (CI-CDNet).
 For more information, please contact Liheng Bian (bian at bit dot edu dot cn).